-Online shopping can be convenient and you often get better discounts than what the local shops in your area have to offer but if you do a little more research, you may end up saving even more.
-Here are some tips and websites that may help you get the best deals while shopping online in India.
+Online shopping is convenient and you often get better discounts than what the local shops have to offer but if you can do a little more research, you may end up saving even more.
+Here are some online shopping tips and websites that may help you get the best deals while shopping online in India.

 1. Use Comparison Shopping

 There are dozens of credible shopping sites in India and it may therefore take time and effort to determine which of them offers the best deal on a particular product.
-Comparison shopping sites like MySmartPrice.com, ShoppingWish.in and Junglee.com aggregate prices from multiple online retailers (through XML feeds and web scraping) making it easier for you to compare prices.
+Comparison shopping sites like Junglee.com, MySmartPrice.com, PhoneCurry.com and Scandid.in aggregate prices from multiple online retailers (through XML feeds and web scraping) making it easier for you to compare prices.

-The big downside is that these shopping engines do not have price data from all the popular retailers (like Flipkart) so the lowest listed price may not always be the lowest one on the Internet.
+A downside is that some of these comparison shopping engines may not have price data from all the popular retailers so the lowest listed price may not always be the lowest on the Internet.

-Some shopping sites accept coupon codes that you can apply at the checkout screen for some additional discount on your final bill.
-Google is of little help here as coupon codes are mostly valid for a limited period but there are coupon aggregating sites like CouponDunia.in and CouponRaja.com where you may often find working coupon codes for any particular store.
+Some shopping sites accept coupon codes that you can apply during checkout for some additional discounts on your final bill.
+Google is of little help here since coupon codes expire very soon but there are quite a few coupon aggregating sites - CouponDunia.in and CouponRaja.com for example - where you may often find active coupon codes for most online stores.

 Not every local mom-and-pop store may have a website but some of these local stores may have better deals to offer than even the big online retailers.
 PriceBaba.com aggregates prices offered by the various offline retailers in a city and the site also lists their phone numbers and addresses should you decide to make the purchase from a local shop.

-News reports in the WSJ and USA Today suggest that certain shopping sites, especially those in the travel category, may alter prices based on your geo-location and even your previous browsing history (cookies).
+News reports in the WSJ and USA Today suggest that certain shopping sites, especially those in the travel category, may alter prices based on your geo-location and by looking at your previous browsing history through cookies.
 I am not sure if Indian shopping sites use “dynamic pricing” but the incognito (or private) mode in your browser will prevent the site from connecting the dots and they’ll treat you as a new customer.